1563 N. Fulton Avenue,

 The old Fulton Theatre still has the supports for the vertical marquee.
-The theatre was converted into a food market, but like as many other Baltimore theatres, since 1973 it was beeing used as a church.
+The theatre was converted into a food market, but like as many other Baltimore theatres, since 1973 it was being used as a church.

 Above the old marquee and along the top of the theatre the heads of the lions and gothic figures still remained intact.
 Following a fire in 2007, the roof collapsed and the building became a derelict wreck.
 It was demolished in February 2017.

 Just login to your account and subscribe to this theater.